“Mr. C. L. Cobb was the man who transformed Rock Hill’s economic standing in the Carolinas.”

 The Cobb house was one of the smaller dwellings on East Main Street and was dwarfed by the expansive Friedheim home next door but it had beautiful Gothic Revival lines of an late 19th century house and along with the old Mills house [burned and replace by the Friedheim house] on East Main were two of the city’s oldest structures.

 Mr. C.L.
 Cobb of Rock Hill was one of the most influential citizens of Rock Hill’s development history.
 A banker and gigantic supporter of economic development for Rock Hill, he helped move Rock Hill from a small farming community to one of the state’s largest banking centers.
-Mr. Cobb was so successful he was featured by Post Magazine and noted for his character.
+Mr. Cobb was so successful he was featured by Life Magazine and noted for his character.
 Besides being a principal of People’s National Bank he created the Cobb House on East Main Street, helped develop what would become Myrtle Drive, Rock Hill’s most prestigious address, and untold acts of support for the city.

 ROCK HILL’S “FIRST SKYSCRAPER” WAS A WONDER – Contributed and written by Paul M. Gettys